fileformat/rss.style/README.md

 jekyll serve --watch
 ```

-The examples (not really required for the main functionality) are handled with a Cloudflare Pages function.
+The examples and analyzer are handled with a Cloudflare Pages function.
 See the [`run.sh`](run.sh) script to run everything locally.

 ## Contributing